 What is acupuncture and how does it work?
 Here is some information that I hope you will find both informative and very interesting.

-Dr. Corradino says “Applying Western medical sciences to the classical TCM module does not subtract from the efficacy of the “traditional” acupuncture system, it only amplifies and further explains the unique, powerful neuromodulating effects that can be scientifically understood, and harnessed by Neuropuncture’s techniques.
+Applying Western medical sciences to the classical TCM module does not subtract from the efficacy of the “traditional” acupuncture system, it only amplifies and further explains the unique, powerful neuromodulating effects that can be scientifically understood and harnessed by Neuropuncture’s techniques.
 From depolarizing affected nerves, targeting specific receptors for the release of specific neuropeptides, to regulating dysfunctional autonomic reflexes.”
 (2)

-An example of stimulating a specific nerve is vagal nerve stimulation.
+An example of stimulating a specific nerve is Vagal nerve stimulation.

 This nerve is the sensory network that tells the brain what’s going on in our organs, particularly the digestive tract (stomach and intestines), lungs and heart, spleen, liver, and kidneys.
 Moreover, it encompasses a multitude of other nerves involved in various functions ranging from verbal communication to non-verbal cues like eye contact, facial expressions, and even the ability to attune to others’ voices.
 It is made of thousands upon thousands of fibers, operating far below the level of our conscious mind.
 It plays a vital role in sustaining overall wellness.
 It constitutes a fundamental component of the parasympathetic nervous system.
 This system is responsible for restoring organ equilibrium post the stress-induced “fight-or-flight” response, thereby playing a pivotal role in maintaining bodily balance and health.
 (3)